cjoy/cs9318/notes/notes.md

 * Different views, different classifications
   * Kinds of data to be mined
   * Kinds of knowledge to be discovered
-  * Kinds of techniques utilized
+  * Kinds of techniques utilised
   * Kinds of applications adapted
-## Multi-Deimension View of Data Minig
+## Multi-Dimensional View of Data Mining
 * Data to be mined
   * Relational, data warehouse, transactional, stream, object-oriented/relational, active, spatial, time-series, text, multi-media, heterogeneneous. legacy, webpages
 * Knowledge to be mined